An Aggregation Scheme for Increased Power: Simulations

 \section{Simulations}

-In order to demonstrate how {PWRD} aggregation performs in comparison to flat weighting and mixed effects models when the theory of change works as intended, we construct a simulation study mirroring the design of BURST.
+In order to demonstrate how {PWRD} aggregation performs in comparison to exit observation analysis, flat weighting, mixed effects models, and a combination of PWRD aggregation with flat weighting through the step-down Dunnett procedure, we construct a simulation study mirroring the design of BURST.
 We generate student outcomes to compare statistical power across different scenarios using the following two-level model:

-The outcome of student $i$ in year-of-follow-up $j$ at school $k$ is a function of the grade of the student and the random intercept of the school at which the student is enrolled, $\mu_k$.
-Note that fixed effects like race, gender, socio-economic status, and others could be added to this process, but were excluded as we have presented {PWRD} aggregation without covariance adjustment.
+with $\nu_k \sim N(0,\xi)$.
+The outcome of student $i$ in year of follow-up $j$ at school $k$ is a function of the grade of the student and the random intercept of the school at which the student is enrolled, $\mu_k$.
+Note that fixed effects like race, gender, socio-economic status, and others could be added to this process, but were excluded as we have presented {PWRD} aggregation without covariate adjustment.
 Once we generate these outcomes, we perform the following two steps.
 First, we flag outcomes that fall below a given threshold as having tested into the intervention.
 Once a student tests in, all of their subsequent observations are flagged as well.
 The threshold changes by grade to adjust for natural improvement with age.
 Second, we impose artificial treatment effects on students within treatment-schools and find the corresponding power across iterations of this data generation.

 We compare three variations of treatment effects in this simulation study.
 Under the first, all treatment observations flagged as having tested into the intervention receive some constant, positive effect $\tau$.
 Under the second, flagged treatment observations receive a constant, positive effect $\tau$ and unflagged treatment observations, i.e. individuals in the treatment who do not test into the intervention, receive a constant negative effect $-p \tau$ where $p \in (0,1]$.
 The third version of treatment effect imposes $\tau \sim N(l,2.5*l)$ for some $l$ to all treatment observations.